Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 Attachment files are migrated as content item assets to the [content hub](https://docs.kentico.com/x/barWCQ) into a content folder `<site_name>/__Attachments`.
 Assets are created in the specified language if the language is available (e.g., attachments of pages).
 Migrated assets are created as content items of a *Legacy attachment* content type (code name `Legacy.Attachment`) created by the tool.

-The following is an example of a media library created by the Kentico Migration Tool for page attachments:

 #### Forms

 The migration does not include the content of form autoresponder and notification emails.